ibm-cloud-architecture/governed-ml-ops/README.md

 <br>

 4.b.
-Inspect the Project to be used for Model Development.
+Inspect the Project located in Cloud Pak For Data for your group to be used for Model Development.
   - For Each Group, "Airline-MLOps-Grp-<number>" project has been created on Cloud Pak for Data to be used during model development phase.
 Go to "Cloud Pak for Data" Home Page, login with your credentials.
   - After logging in, click on `Hamburger` icon on the top left, scroll down to projects tab and click on All Projects.
 You should see your project there.